Sibley - Bently - White Lake, MI

 He was so scared of everything; he hid in the corner shaking.
 People were his biggest fear.
 He hated the crate, and did not want to go back in it.
 (Perhaps he thought he was going to have to travel again) He was sick with severe upper respiratory infection and stomach upsets and it took over a month of antibiotics to get him better.
 He was about 30 pounds underweight and was too scared to eat.
 He soon became my mission, my baby, my heart.
 I fed him by hand for months; it’s the only way he would eat.
 Soon he became strong and healthy and very tall.

-Bently is a very sweet and loving boy.
+Bently, now at 6 years old is a very sweet and loving boy.
 He is my Velcro dog.
 He is still a bit shy and timid around people but we are building his confidence every day.
-Two years ago, Bently and I began competing in Rally obedience.
-He as earned his Rally Novice, Rally Advance and Rally Excellent titles.
-He has taught me what it means to “work as a team” – he knows really read me.
+Last year Bently and I began competing in Rally obedience.
+He loved it and is so willing to learn and do well for me.
+In less than 6 months of Rally trials, Bently earned his Rally Novice, Rally Advance and Rally Excellent title.
+I am so proud of him.

 Bently takes his guard dog duties guarding the yard very seriously.
 He loves the outdoors but at night, sleeps well at the foot of our bed.

 He resides with me, my husband and our other two Berners - Bella and Boomer.
 I’m so glad we have him in our family.